abari212/covid-19/README.md

 Detecting patterns in data

-The overall approach is based on the assumption that nearby georeferenced location (name) are associated in some way as a result of their proximity in space and time, like in the case of the covid spread.
+The overall approach is based on the assumption that nearby georeferenced locations (name), with covid-19 cases, are associated in some way as a result of their proximity in space and time.
 It is likely that the data are linked some how either in space or time or both.

 One the metrics usded is variogram as a way to detect on how spatial data are related along with the kriging method as an interpolation procedure.
 By analogy the process can be considered as that of a Bayesian approach defining a prior distribution function that is used to generate the a posteriori predictions.
 Kriging is now known as a spatial prediction methodology in the context of spatial data.